Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Knox has averaged 53 receiving yards per game over his three career matchups, 17.0 more than his over/under for Sunday's game.
+- In his three matchups against the Chiefs, Knox's 53 receiving yards average is 13.5 more than his over/under for Sunday's game (39.5).

-- In three matchups versus the Chiefs, Knox has had a touchdown catch twice, but never more than one in any single game.
+- In three matchups with the Chiefs, Knox has had a TD catch twice, but never more than one in any single game.

-- This week Knox will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).
+- The Chiefs have the NFL's 25th-ranked pass defense this season, surrendering 263.6 yards per game through the air.

-- The Chiefs have allowed 27 touchdowns through the air (1.6 per game).
-They are 16th in the NFL in that category.
+- The Chiefs have given up 27 passing TDs this season (1.6 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's outing against the Patriots, Knox picked up 89 yards on five receptions (averaging 17.8 yards per grab) while scoring two touchdowns.
+- In last week's matchup with the Patriots, Knox reeled in five passes for 89 yards (17.8 yards per reception) and scored two touchdowns.

-- In his last three games, Knox has racked up 46.0 yards per game with two touchdowns, hauling in eight passes on 12 targets.
+- Knox hauled in 138 yards (on eight catches) with two touchdowns over his last three games.
+He was targeted 12 times, and averaged 46.0 yards per game.

 Knox's Buffalo Teammates